Scotland national cricket team: English domestic cricket

 As well as hosting touring sides, Scotland frequently played English first-class counties in the post-war period, and took part in the Benson & Hedges Cup for the first time in 1980.
 After enduring several winless seasons, their first Benson & Hedges victory came against Lancashire in 1986.
 Their second win came in 1990 when they beat Northamptonshire, a match in which a 20-year-old Dougie Brown took three wickets.
 When the tournament was reduced to the top eight County Championship teams for the 1999 season, they were unable to qualify and they did not rejoin the competition thereafter.
-In 1983, they took part in the NatWest Trophy.
+From 1983 onwards, they took part in the NatWest Trophy.
 Their first win in the knockout competition came against Worcestershire in 1998.
 Gavin Haynes hit 74 and Man of the Match Craig Wright took 5/23 as Scotland sealed a famous four-run victory.

 In the following season, they made it to the third round of an expanded version of the competition, beating Nottinghamshire Cricket Board and Dorset County Cricket Club before losing to Surrey in the Third Round.
 When the tournament was rebranded the Cheltenham & Gloucester Trophy, Scotland were unable to take part in the 2001 edition due to their appearance in the 2001 ICC Trophy.
 However they returned in 2002, enjoying wins over Middlesex Cricket Board and Dorset.
 In 2003, Scotland beat the Lancashire Cricket Board before losing out to Somerset.
 Similarly, the following year they enjoyed success against minor county Cumberland before losing to Essex.

 In 2006 the tournament moved to a group stage, Scotland enjoyed a considerably better campaign, winning three games against first-class counties.
 Between 2007 and 2009, in what was now named the Friends Provident Trophy, Scotland won one game in each season.
 When the Friends Provident Trophy ended, Scotland joined the Clydesdale Bank 40, registering two victories in the 2010 edition.
 They won twice more in the 2011 season, when they adopted the name Scottish Saltires.
 However, in the following season they recorded just one victory, and their final season, in 2013, was winless.
 Then the Royal London Cup was launched in 2014, but no international teams were included.
 Since then, Cricket Scotland has expressed interest in playing in county cricket again, with the T20 Blast said to be their priority, but the Royal London Cup and The Hundred also of interest.